peerkar/liferay-gsearch/liferay-gsearch-workspace/modules/gsearch-geolocation/README.md

 After the module has been deployed succesfully, see the configuration options in `Control Panel -> Configuration -> System Settings -> Liferay GSearch -> Geolocation`.

+Be aware that IP doesn't resolve when running on localhost.
+When testing, use the test IP address in the configuration.

 This feature is disabled by default.

 ## Changelog